turbot/terraform-components/README.md

 # Terraform Components

 Components from @hashicorp/terraform extracted as packages for reuse in other projects.
-All extracted Terraform codes comes from the MPL 2.0 versions.
+They are impossible to use directly because of location under the `internal/` directory which Go blocks from import.
+To be honest, we maintain this repository because we have to not because we want to.

+Extracted Terraform components MUST be imported from MPL-2.0 licensed versions only.